lakshmankumar12/languageNotes/go_notes.md

     func (m *MyType) methodFunc(args int) (result int) {
     }
     ```
+* Function calls can precede function declaration within the package.
+Unlike c,
+  there is no declaration/definition distinction.
+Its just one place and go
+  calls it declaration.
 * variadic function have ellipsis at the last arg's type.
   This makes the funciton take any number of args of that type.
   Internally its accessible as a slice of that type.